ibm-cloud-docs/Cloudant/guides/replication_guide.md

 The source and target of a replication are URLs of {{site.data.keyword.cloudant_short_notm}} databases, as shown in the following example.

-*Example of defining source and target URLs for replication:*
+### Example of defining source and target URLs for replication

 ```json
 {